-Prior to implementing the closure measures described in this Plan, meetings will be held with the Selkirk First Nation and the local community to ensure that FN and community interests and concerns are addressed and included in the closure planning of the Minto mine.
-Also prior to plan implementation, the Government of Yukon, Water Resources Division and Mining Land Use Divisions will be informed of the Company's intentions to implement the Plan.
+Prior to implementing the closure measures described in this Plan, meetings will be held with the SFN and the local community to ensure that First Nations and community interests and concerns are addressed and included in the closure planning of the Minto mine.
+Also prior to plan implementation, the YG, Water Resources Division and Mining Land Use Divisions will be informed of the Company's intentions to implement the Plan.
 Meetings will also be held with Environment Canada, Environmental Protection, Department of Fisheries and Oceans, Environmental Health, and Government of Yukon departments of Environment and Occupational Health and Safety to apprise regulators of planned site activities.
 These meetings will ensure that regulatory agencies' concerns with closure implementation are met.